 As for the states along our southern border, yes, most of the aliens are from Mexico.
 This is due to their proximity to our border, the size of our border, the failing economy in Mexico, and more recently the near civil was being waged by the Mexican drug cartel.
 Since the federal government has taken no action to deal with the issue of this migration of necessity, the states carry the financial burden of education, medical benefits, and law enforcement.
 This is the reality of a most unfortunate humanitarian situation.

 Arizona has decided to tackle its dilemma full force by enacting SB 1070 which has been signed into law as the Support Our Law Enforcement and Safe Neighborhoods Act (“SOLEASNA”).
-Its stated purpose is the “compelling interest in the cooperative enforcement of federal immigration laws throughout all of Arizona” and “to discourage and deter the unlawful entry and presence of aliens and economic activity by persons unlawfully present in the United.”
+The stated purpose of Arizona’s Immigration Law is the “compelling interest in the cooperative enforcement of federal immigration laws throughout all of Arizona” and “to discourage and deter the unlawful entry and presence of aliens and economic activity by persons unlawfully present in the United.”
 In other words, Arizona has decided to act where the federal government has been unresponsive.

 Constitutionality of SOLEASNA